AnneLonero/kickstarter-analysis/README.md

 #### *What can you conclude about the Outcomes based on Goals?*

    There is no play project got cancelled.
-Therefore, based on the datasets that we selected, outcomes were either failed our successful.
+Therefore, based on the datasets that we selected, outcomes were either failed or successful.

 #### *What are some limitations of this dataset?*